Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Extended Related Works

 Adding to the works discussed in the main paper, the Atari Learning Environment (ALE) \citep{ALE} has long served as a canonical human benchmark in AI.
 While impactful historically, it is now saturated, deterministic, and far removed from real-world domains.

-Instruction-following benchmarks such as BabyAI \citep{babyai} and AlfWorld \citep{shridhar2021alfworld} test navigation and object manipulation via natural language.
-BabyAI is grid-based, whereas AlfWorld simulates a household with common objects.
-These environments model tasks closer to the real world and are inherently multi-modal, yet still remain satisfaction-oriented in deterministic settings.

 Lastly, a unique benchmark is TextQuests \citep{textquests}.
-TextQuests probes LLMs in a zero-shot manner through interactive text-based adventures.
+TextQuests probes LLMs in a zero-shot manner through interactive text-based adventures, scoring the model based on its progress through the game.
 It features open-ended action spaces and long horizons, but does not require learning on the fly, and the tasks are fully text-based and deterministic.